Trajectory Range Visibility: Preliminaries

-The former definition under the latter setting, introduces five crucial constraints on the problem listed bellow: (1) Requiring the form of the trajectories as \textit{line-segments} (2) Assuming \textit{no holes} inside the simple polygon $\mathcal{P}$ (3) Forcing the trajectories to \textit{always remain inside} the polygon (4) Having integer coordinates for the polygon and trajectory vertices (5) Considering $v_q(t)$ and $v_r(t)$ \textit{given} as two constants $C_0$ and $C_1$.
-We would later introduce a solution that removes the constraints (4, 5) as a first step.
-Note that we remove (5) by finding a \textit{range} of all values for $C_0$ and $C_1$ that maintain the visibility between $q$ and $r$.
-Then, we nullify constraint (1) by considering a trajectory $\tau$ as a set of trajectory vertices $V_{\tau}$ s.t. for each $u, \ v \in V_{\tau}$ there can be line-segment $\overline{uv}$ between $u$ and $v$.
-In this section, we define the problem without the above constraints, and leave the solution to be discussed in the future sections.
+We will later introduce a solution that removes the constraints (\ref{constraint4}, \ref{constraint5}) as a first step.
+Note that we will remove (\ref{constraint5}) by finding a \textit{range} of all values for $C_0$ and $C_1$, maintaining the visibility between $q$ and $r$.
+Then, we nullify constraint (\ref{constraint1}) by considering a trajectory $\tau$ as a set of trajectory vertices $V_{\tau}$ s.t. $|V_{\tau}| > 2$, and for each $u, \ v \in V_{\tau}$, $u$ and $v$ can be the endpoints of a sub-trajectory $\overline{uv}$, in the form of a line segment.
+Accordingly, the problem without the above constraints can be defined as follows: